Medically reviewed by Drugs.com. Last updated on Jun 6, 2022.

 Farsightedness can be associated with several problems, such as:

 - Reduced quality of life.
-Uncorrected farsightedness can affect your quality of life.
-You might not be able to perform a task as well as you wish.
+With uncorrected farsightedness, you might not be able to perform a task as well as you wish.
 And your limited vision may detract from your enjoyment of day-to-day activities.
-In children, untreated farsightedness may cause learning problems.

 - Eyestrain.
 Uncorrected farsightedness may cause you to squint or strain your eyes to maintain focus.
 This can lead to eyestrain and headaches.